 Moreover, for pitching and flipping, these gear ratios are an ideal one.
 The farther you are baiting, the handier this gear ratio is.
 The quick speed of these high-speed gear ratio is top-notch.
 Consequently, if your lure gets bit by the fish (let’s say 40 yards away), you can pull back the line faster.

-Conclusion: Hence, the gear ratio is all about the rotation of the spool with each turn of the handle.
+Conclusion: Hopefully, you had your answer to What Does Gear Ratio Mean on a Fishing Reel.
+The gear ratio is all about the rotation of the spool with each turn of the handle.
 It determines how fast you can retrieve back your line slower gear ratio retrieving the line slower and vice versa.

-But on the other side, slower gear ratio has more power/torque to deal with resistance than higher gear ratio.
+But on the other side, a slower gear ratio has more power/torque to deal with resistance than a higher gear ratio.
 Therefore, different gear ratio has their respective functions and practicability.

 So, next time you buy a fishing reel, don’t forget to choose the right one for you.